 In this example, the use-reduction results in the consumer’s receiving $4,167 less than the purchase price.
 This represents the value of the 10,000 miles of usage prior to the defect’s becoming apparent.
 How is this calculation made?
 Divide the odometer reading at the time the mechanical problems begin by 120,000, then multiply it by the purchase price.

 Going through a lemon law buyback is complicated.
 When you notice issues with your vehicle, take your car to an authorized dealership for repair right away.
 You must give the manufacturer’s dealership a reasonable opportunity to repair the lemon vehicle.
 This generally means the dealership must have attempted to fix the vehicle at least two times.

 To start the lemon law buyback process in California:

 Manufacturers often try to deny a claim based on incorrect assertions or incorrect interpretations of the law.
 Even if they concede that you have a valid claim, they may try to pay you as little as possible.
 This is when having a lemon law attorney on your side to negotiate your claim can be especially important.

-Our attorneys know auto manufacturer tactics and will work toward ensuring that you get all you are owed for the buyback of your lemon.
+Our attorneys, who are experienced auto injury lawyers, know auto manufacturer tactics and will work toward ensuring that you get all you are owed for the buyback of your lemon.

 Paying your hard-earned money for a new vehicle that has defects is upsetting.
 Even worse, some lemon vehicles have serious mechanical problems that can put your safety in jeopardy.
 The attorneys at Neale & Fhima have been successful in obtaining many California lemon law settlements against auto manufacturers.
 You can request a free consultation by calling us at (888) 407-2955 or completing our online contact form.
 You can rely on us to stand with you against the auto manufacturer who has wronged you and work hard toward getting you reimbursed for your lemon.